So, it’s a Monday, and you’re hanging out in Fort Wayne, Indiana wondering, “What to do? What to do?"

 Family Fun in Fort Wayne

-If you have kids in tow, take them to the famous Fort Wayne Children’s Zoo while the summer lasts.
-You’ll spend all day enjoying an assortment of wildlife from across the globe, including Africa, Indonesia and Australia.
-Fort Wayne also has the rare honor of having one of the few zoos in the U.S. to host Tasmanian devils.
+If you have kids in tow, take them to the famous Fort Wayne Zoo before October 31st!
+You’ll spend all day enjoying an assortment of wildlife from across the globe, including Africa, Asia and Australia.
+Fort Wayne also has the rare honor of providing kids and adults the opportunity to pet and feed Giraffes!
+Make sure you check the hours before attending as the Zoo has special hours towards the end of the year.
+Plus, you could save on your admission with the Fort Wayne Adventure Pass.

 I don’t think anybody can go wrong with a little mini-golfing.
-You can wear your kids out, or yourself in the process, by hitting the greens at Putt-Putt Fun Center, 4530 Speedway Drive, across from Glenbrook Square Mall.
-The place also has an attached arcade and a go-kart track next door.
+You can wear your kids out, or yourself in the process, by hitting the greens at Putt-Putt Fun Center!

-If you have an adventurous spirit, and you don’t mind putting your children to shame, take them to one of the city’s laser tag facilities.
-Lazer X, 244 Fernhill Ave., behind Glenbrook Square Mall, UltraZone, 1104 W. Coliseum Blvd., and Combat Ops Arena, 702 Ley Rd, all have Monday hours.
+If you have an adventurous spirit, and you don’t mind putting your children to shame, take them to one of the city’s laser tag facilities!

 Outdoorsy Activities